enlacee/hack-wifi-shell/README.md

 ![image gif](./docs/readme/hack-wifi-shell.gif)

-## 02. With Python script (`index.py`) -- is not working --
+## 02. With Python script (`index.py`)

-But it's useful to understand the use and communication of WIFI inside
+**Note**: This script is currently not functional, but it is useful for understanding WiFi communication.

-### create project
+### Project Setup

     python -m venv venv
     source ./venv/bin/active
     pip install -r requirements.txt

-### Execute the command start app
+### Execute the Application

-Execute the next command
-You need to execute usend venviroment python with `sudo` because We need to access to networksFiles just have access by root it's for security
+**note**: error to access without `sudo`

-    Permission denied: '/var/run/wpa_supplicant'
+`Permission denied: '/var/run/wpa_supplicant'`

-You have to execute this script for not change the permission of the files `we need to run with sudo`
+Run the following command with sudo to access necessary network files:

     sudo ./venv/bin/python index.py

 ![image gif](./docs/readme/hack-wifi-python.gif)

-### Error: bug:
+### Error: Known Bug

-A some wifi module not retun the true connection and for them i cant know when the password is correct! in this script the code that not working like i want it it: `index.py`
+Some WiFi modules do not return the correct connection status, which prevents me from determining when the password is correct.
+The problematic code is:  into the file `index.py`

     if iface.status() == const.IFACE_CONNECTED:

+## Conclusion

+This project emphasizes the importance of using strong passwords for your WiFi networks.
+Weak passwords are easily guessable, making your network vulnerable.

+Feel free to explore the code and contribute to the project! :)